This Election, The Kane County Board & Alexander Hamilton

 tHINK OF HAMILTON AS YOU CAST YOUR VOTE

 Alexander Hamilton argued that national strength depends on disciplined finance, strong public credit, and the deliberate building of domestic industry.
-That framework is not just a founding-era debate — it is a practical roadmap for protecting citizens and taxpayers in Kane County today.
+That framework is not just a founding-era debate — it is a practical roadmap for the taxpayers in Kane County today.

 When the federal government maintains strong credit and responsible fiscal institutions, it can invest in infrastructure, transportation, flood control, and broadband in ways that reach communities like Aurora, Elgin, Batavia, and Geneva.
 Those investments strengthen property values, reduce commute times, and support small businesses — all without shifting unsustainable burdens onto Kane County property taxpayers.

-Hamilton’s emphasis on domestic industry and sound public finance also protects local families from volatility.
-A diversified American economy means fewer supply shocks, fewer sudden price spikes, and more stable employment.
-For Kane County households, that translates into predictable grocery bills, steadier mortgage payments, and greater job security.
+Hamilton’s emphasis on local industry and sound public finance protects local families from volatility.
+A diversified local economy means fewer supply shocks, fewer price spikes, and more stable employment.
+For Kane County, that translates into predictable grocery bills, steadier mortgage payments, and greater job security.
 A strong national framework reduces the likelihood that local governments will be forced to plug economic gaps with higher property taxes.

 Without that disciplined Hamiltonian foundation, however, fiscal policy can become a slippery slope.
-When leaders promise expansive benefits without sustainable revenue or long-term planning, the result can be raids on pension funds, depletion of rainy-day reserves, and sharp property tax increases to close budget gaps.
+Look at Corrine Pierog's refusal to demand a balanced budget.
+The weak leadership means a raid on other reserve accounts.
+Not good for a sound, consistent economy.
+When leaders promise expansive benefits without sustainable revenue or long-term planning, the result is the aforementioned as well as sharp property tax increases to close budget gaps.
+(Kane already has some of the top 15 highest property taxes cities in the United States according to an article from SMART ASSET).
 Debates surrounding figures such as Zohran Mamdani illustrate how quickly bold promises can collide with fiscal realities, leaving taxpayers exposed to higher costs and diminished financial stability.
+Mamdani himself suggested a 9% increase in property taxes in New York.
+Kane doesn't need that.

 For Kane County residents, the lesson is clear: strong public credit, responsible borrowing, and a commitment to domestic production are not abstract theories — they are guardrails.
 They protect pension systems, preserve emergency reserves, and prevent sudden tax hikes that strain family budgets.